I drink.

 I’ve banged the drum in the past to position whisky as part of a “less, but better” approach to drinking.
 You could consume can after can of the lager you got on a deal.
 Or, you could get a bottle of something really lovely.
 One you can appreciate with your friends and take your time with.
 You can go for something different each time and become a whisky nerd.
 It is a lot of fun.
 And it doesn’t require getting drunk.
 A dram or two will do.

 Moderation remains key.
 Let’s get rid of the idea that drinking responsibly is purely about guilt or abstinence.
 It’s about appreciation.
 Whisky isn’t for chugging.
 Rum isn’t for numbing.
 Mezcal isn’t for forgetting.
-These spirits are made by people who care deeply about every stage of production.
+Treat these spirits like they are made by people who care deeply about every stage of production.
+They typically are.

-Respect the drink, respect yourself, and make the experience count.
+Respect the drink and respect yourself.
+That’s how you make the experience count.